nss-evening-cohort-13/webpack-template/README.md

 ## Other Important Tidbits

 ### Console messages
 From this time forward, you will be expected to have a clean console in order for your assignments to be approved.
-This means that the use of `console.log` is acceptable while developing, but will throw a warning in your console like the image below, but all `logs` will have to be removed.
+This means that the use of `console.log` is acceptable **_(debugger is WAY better though)_** while developing, but will throw a warning in your console like the image below, but all `logs` will have to be removed.
 You may use `console.error` and `console.warn` in your code however.

 ![not acceptable](./documentation/notacceptable.png)